 An object in a 2D game may require a set of related graphic images to represent animation frames or different states of a character.
 Special techniques are available to allow these sets of images to be designed and rendered efficiently.
 See the manual page about the Sprite Editor for more information.

-With a pro licence, Unity can use a video file in most places where it can use a static texture image.
+Unity can use a video file in most places where it can use a static texture image.
 On a desktop platform, these Movie Textures can be used to play back video on objects in the scene, so you could have a TV screen within the game itself or use an abstract moving image to create “chameleon” effects on a object’s surface.
 Mobile devices are limited to playing back a video full-screen, optionally with Play/Pause and other controls.
 See the Movie Textures reference page for further details about importing and using videos in Unity.

 The most common use for a texture is to add detail to the surface of a scene object.
 However, images can have any number of uses within a game.
 Below, some of the more common alternative uses of images are discussed.